cja5553/national_park_visitation_analysis_w_mobile_phone_data/README.md

 refer to volume for all the data.

 Status: Published in Scientific Reports

-Alba, C., Pan, B., Yin, J. et al. COVID-19’s impact on visitation behavior to US national parks from communities of color: evidence from mobile phone data.
+Cite as: Alba, C., Pan, B., Yin, J. et al. COVID-19’s impact on visitation behavior to US national parks from communities of color: evidence from mobile phone data.
 Scientific Reports 12, 13398 (2022). https://doi.org/10.1038/s41598-022-16330-z